karmel/vespucci/README.md

 ### I. Installing from a pre-built Amazon AWS instance

-Amazon Images are available for Vespucci pre-built with the hg19 or mm9 genome data.
-For other genomes, we provide a pre-built Image with the base Vespucci databases and all dependencies installed, awaiting installation of data for a specific genome.
+An Amazon Image is available for Vespucci with the base Vespucci databases and all dependencies installed, awaiting installation of data for a specific genome.

-Images are available at: @todo
+The Image is available at: @todo

-* Base:
-* hg19:
-* mm9:

-For all three Image types, follow steps in sections A and B below.
-For the hg19 and mm9 Images, skip section C, and continue with sections D and E.

 #### A. Launching the Image